JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 Mailpile runs inside a web browser using HTML, CSS, and Javascript which 99% of the time is identical on both Mac and Windows.

-### PGP should be made simple.
+### PGP encryption should be made simple.
 Does Mailpile's interface do this?

-Yes.
+Yes!
 That is our goal :)

-### Will the interface inform users if an email they received was encrypted or not?
+### Will Mailpile inform users if an email they received was encrypted or not?

-Yes, our interface currently does this, as well as emails that are partially encrypted.
+Yes, Mailpile currently does this, as well as emails that are partially encrypted.

-### Will the composing interface make it easy to choose weather I want to encrypt or not encrypt an email?
+### Will the composing interface make it easy to choose whether I want to encrypt or not encrypt an email?

 Yes, we have a put a lot of time into thinking about and designing this to be intuitive.

-### Is installation going to be a simple double click icon that once installed just opens a browser and loads mailpile?
+### Is installing Mailpile going to be a simple double-click icon that once installed just opens a browser and loads Mailpile?

 Yes, that is the goal.
-Perhpas even a headless instance of webkit that runs separately than your normal browser.
+Perhaps even a headless instance of web kit that runs separately on your normal browser.

-### Why isn't there more access to PGP via the web interface?
+### Why isn't there more access to PGP encryption via the web interface?

-Because, Alpha.
-We are definitely going to expose more of our PGP interface to the web UI like adding, signing and deleting of keys as well as other things.
-But, development just takes time :)
+Because, this is an Alpha release.
+We are definitely going to expose more of our PGP encryption interface to the web user interface like adding, signing and deleting of keys as well as other things.
+Development is in progress.